Engee documentation

 • joystick_description.ngscript - current Engee script;

-Let's add paths and names of some files and folders for command control of modelling, code generation and work with files.
+We will add paths and names of some files and folders for team management of modeling, code generation and working with files.

 In [ ]: